SC92113/LLM-Function-Calling-and-Data-Extraction/README.md

 ### 🛠️ This project is supported by [DeepLearning.AI](https://www.deeplearning.ai/) and [Nexusflow](https://nexusflow.ai/).

 ### 🎯 Goal
-- Build a Dialogue Feature Extraction System
+- Build a Dialogue feature extraction system

 ### 💡 Key concepts are included and applied in the project.